First Philippine Republic: Inauguration

+name of God that I will faithfully execute my duty, execute and cause to be executed the Constitution and the Laws, and take care that nobody shall violate the Mother Country."
+Paterno replied with: "If you do this, may God bless you.
+And if you don’t, may God punish you."
+Aguinaldo's oath was followed by an inaugural address.
+The inauguration of the Republic was celebrated by a parade of soldiers numbering 6,000 at the town plaza, and the celebration culminated in a display of the national flag to the sound of the national march.
+The inauguration was celebrated simultaneously in the surrounding towns.

 Philippine–American War

 left: Apolinario Mabini the first prime minister of the first republic. right: Pedro Paterno the second prime minister of the first republic (Note: Several sources assert that shortly after installation of the Paterno cabinet, General Antonio Luna arrested Paterno and some or all of the cabinet secretaries.
 At least one source asserts that the Mabini cabinet was reinstalled after the arrests.
 Another source asserts that those arrested were released on orders of President Aguinaldo, but does not provide any indication about whether the Mabini or the Paterno cabinet was in office after the release.)